 Massage Therapy Benefits for Cancer Patients

-Pain is the most common and debilitating symptom among cancer patients.
-While the exact prevalence of pain varies depending on the type and stage of cancer, research shows that pain generally affects over 50% of those undergoing cancer therapy and up to 90% with advanced cancer experience pain.
+Pain is the most common symptom among cancer patients.
+While the exact prevalence of pain varies depending on the type and stage of cancer, research shows that pain generally affects over 50% of individuals undergoing cancer therapy and up to 90% of those with advanced cancer.

 Massage therapy shows promise for reducing pain intensity/severity, fatigue, and anxiety in cancer populations.
 This is the conclusion of a collaborative meta-analysis of research on massage therapy for pain conducted by Samueli Institute and commissioned by the Massage Therapy Foundation, with support from the AMTA.